 Lymphoma has several manifestations: multicentric, in the gastrointestinal tract, in the skin, and even in discrete settings.
-Lymphoma can be difficult to recognize initially, and is typically diagnosed after the disease has progressed, with clinical signs relative to the affected organ or tissue.
+This disease can be difficult to recognize initially, and is typically diagnosed after it has progressed, with clinical signs relative to the affected organ or tissue.
 Routine hematological analysis is often not helpful, as complete blood counts and serum chemistry tests are usually normal.
 When hematological abnormalities do occur, they typically show as anemia, increased serum protein, and/or fibrinogen.
 Conversely, low serum protein levels may be seen, as well.
 A definitive diagnosis is made by identifying neoplastic lymphocytes, usually obtained by analysis of body fluid effusions (e.g. pleural or abdominal fluid, or by fine needle aspiration of affected tissue[s]).

 The prognosis for horses is usually poor, depending on the form of lymphoma, as well as how late in the disease process the horse is presented.
 There are several treatment options, including surgical removal of isolated, infected areas; radiation; or chemotherapy.
 Large doses of corticosteroids have been used as palliative care, as well.
 In some cases, complete resolution of the disease has been reported.
 Follow up on the response to treatment of equine lymphoma cases is rarely reported, probably due to the relatively rare nature of the disease.